IBAX-io/documentation/docs/reference/json-rpc.md

 - **count** - *Number* - number of blocks, default is 25, maximum request is 100

 **Return Value**
-*Object* - Get the block information object
+*Object* - Get the block information object.

 - **block_id** - *String* - block height
 - List of transactions in the block and additional information for each transaction:

     - **hash** - *[Hex](#hex) String* - The transaction hash.